 - From 16 to 19 June, the Bordeaux Grands Crus weekend, organized by the Union des Grands Crus de Bordeaux.
 It will offer the opportunity to discover 120 Bordeaux Grands Crus through tastings, visits to properties and dinners at the chateaux and in Bordeaux.

 - On 20 and 21 June, the ‘Act for Change’ symposium will propose a series of conferences hosted by renowned international speakers addressing ‘Wine in 2030’ at the Cité du Vin.
 The symposium will deal with developments linked to climate change by focusing on three, highly practical themes – production, consumer expectations and marketing issues.
+You can download the program here.

 - On 22 and 23 June, the WOW!
 Meetings will gather French and overseas industry members in Hangar 14 for a new raft of business meetings dedicated to sustainable wines and spirits, both organic and those certified as part of an environmental scheme.